jacksoncaquino/Midpoint-Prediction-Tool/README.md

 It is made available to the whole team through SharePoint, where I load the latest version of all the reports that are used for pricing, along with the latest version of the code so they get all the updates whenever I improve the tool.

-The tool is accessed by anyone on the team through an Excel Add-in:
+The tool is accessed by anyone on the team through an Excel Add-in:<br>
 ![image](https://github.com/jacksoncaquino/Midpoint-Prediction-Tool/assets/61064363/d438b956-1a54-4fa2-8a9c-a7971a5daede)

 It can price one or more jobs at a time.
-The user can type the job code and compensation market directly on the form, or select a cell or group of cells where the data is:
+The user can type the job code and compensation market directly on the form, or select a cell or group of cells where the data is:<br>
 ![image](https://github.com/jacksoncaquino/Midpoint-Prediction-Tool/assets/61064363/ec4e2788-28a1-4295-a734-dcff7dae31de)

 VBA then gathers the user input and passes it to Python through a text file with parameters, then calls the Python pricing script.